gbuzykin/uxs/README.md

 - dynamic *variant* object implementation `util::variant`, which can hold data of various types known at runtime and convert one to another (not a template with predefined set of types); it easily integrates with mentioned string parsers and formatters for to and from string conversion
+- data structures `db::value` to store hierarchical records and arrays; `json` file reader and writer
 - insert, erase and find algorithm implementations for *bidirectional lists* and *red-black trees* (in the form of functions to make it possible to implement either universal containers or intrusive data structures)